 WEATHER IN JANUARY

 The average high in Sedona in January is 56°F (13°C)and the average low is 31°F (0°C).
 The average monthly precipitation is 2.09 inches; either falling as snow or rain.
-Be prepared for winter conditions on trail by bringing extra layers, plenty of water, and snacks.
+Be prepared for winter conditions on the trail by bringing extra layers, plenty of water, and snacks.